KoenJonguh/InDesign-Color-Palette-Generator/README.md

-A script for InDesign that creates a nice colorpalette for you.
+A script for InDesign that creates a nice color palette for you.

 Create a quare and fill it with some color.
 Select the square, run the script, BAM, colorpalette.
 For some reason it doesn't work with some colors, i don't know how to fix that.
 But it mostly works well.